Signs of Epilepsy

+Febrile seizures can be an initial presentation to epilepsy, however are usually a benign incident.
+Some seizure activity can also be outgrown in many cases and the child may temporarily need to take medication to improve.
 If you are concerned that your child could have epilepsy, please review the list of signs below.
-Discuss these signs with your pediatrician or primary care provider and ask him or her about potential therapies.
-You also can contact us to learn more and to discover how you can use SCLARC resources.
+Discuss these signs with your pediatrician or primary care provider.
+You also can contact us to learn more and to discover how you can become eligible for SCLARC’s services.

 - Repeated movements that look out of place or unnatural